 See full summary »

 Katee Sackhoff talks about what it's like to be a part of "Star Wars: Rebels" and reveals the inspiration for her character on "The Flash."
 Plus, we get our Jedi on and learn how to wield a lightsaber.

 Dexter Cornell, an English Professor becomes embroiled in a series of murders involving people around him.
 Dexter has good reason to want to find the murderer but hasn't much time.
 He finds...
 See full summary »

-Some thirty years after Arlis witnesses his father murdering a family, he runs into Kay, who happens to be the family's baby who was spared.
+Around thirty years after Arlis witnessed his father murdering a family, he runs into Kay, who happens to be the family's baby, who was spared.
 Kay and Arlis suspect nothing about each other, but when his father returns, old wounds are reopened.
 Written by

 See more »

 You will never see Meg Ryan in a role like this.
 She was phenomenal and it is unfortunate she did not get more roles like this.
 Dennis Quaid and Gwyneth Paltrow were also excellent and these three make the film worth watching.
 James Caan is fine, but his role is so one- dimensional that no actor can do much with it, and indeed he didn't.